Specializing in Martele silver by Gorham as well as other fine American and Continental sterling | home

 Page 188.
 The code for the 1728D vase is actually 1726D.
 Add the letter "O" to the "type" column (special order).
 Also add to the notes "2 made"

 Page 200.
 The 2544 vase was chased by Frank L. Weigert (not Kauer).
-In the notes section add in the it was "chased in room W"
+In the notes section add in that it was "chased in room W"

 Page 257.
 For the notes to the 9526 vase, add in "2 made"